 It is recommended that all of the 'assessmentItem', 'assessmentSection' and 'assessmentTest' files be placed into a single directory for items, sections and tests respectively, within the content package and within that directory each APIP Item, Section and Test is assigned its own sub-directory to contain the XML instances and the associated assets.
 All of the common assets should be placed in a separate resources directory and finally any control files (such as the validation XSDs) be placed in a third separate directory.
 The final recommendation is the inclusion of a mime-type file that a system can access to identify APIP Item compliant zip files.

 2.4.
 Accessibility Preferences

 The accessibility preferences are contained within their own AfA PNP XML instance file, or within an APIP PNP bulk transfer file.
 This is a file that conforms to the format defined by the AfA PNP v2.0 specification plus the extensions that have been added by APIP.
 The manner in which this data file is obtained by an APIP compliant system is outside the scope of APIP, i.e., this is implementation dependent.

 The technical specification work that has been undertaken to realize the APIP is:

-• Profiling of the IMS QTI v2.2 specification to meet the specific needs of the APIP (further input is required from the community to ensure that this is fit for purpose).
+• Profiling of the 1EdTech QTI v2.2 specification to meet the specific needs of the APIP (further input is required from the community to ensure that this is fit for purpose).
 Separate QTI Metadata, QTI Item QTI Section and QTI Test profiles have been developed;

-• Profiling of the IEEE LOM to meet the specific needs of the APIP and integration with the APIP profile of the IMS Content Packaging specification (further input is required from the community to ensure that this is fit for purpose);
+• Profiling of the IEEE LOM to meet the specific needs of the APIP and integration with the APIP profile of the 1EdTech Content Packaging specification (further input is required from the community to ensure that this is fit for purpose);

 3. Adopting APIP